 DOROTHEA’S STORY SO FAR

 Dorothea was born in Oxford on 14th October 1901, the eldest daughter of Kent farmer’s daughter Jane Weston and Christ Church, Oxford Tutor and Librarian Herbert William Blunt, (29.1.1864 – 26.5.1940).
 At the time of the census on 2nd April 1911 we find the family a little scattered: father in Ely (the place of his birth), Dorothea, with her mother and younger sister Phyllis Mary, boarding with a family in Benenden (the place of her mother’s birth) and brother Henry Pyot boarding with his unmarried farmer uncle and two unmarried aunts, also in Benenden.
-The father was still listed Woodstock Road as his address so perhaps this was a temporary family distribution.
+Their father still listed Woodstock Road as his address so perhaps this was a temporary family dispersal.

 Dorothea attended Oxford High and the London School of Medicine for Women.
-She served as a Temporary Assistant Medical Officer, Maternity and Child Welfare Office in Birmingham, as Obstetrician and Gynaecologist House Surgeon at the Royal Free Hospital, London, House Surgeon, Louth London Hospital, and Case Officer and House Surgeon at the Ear Nose and Throat Dept., of the King Edward VII Hospital, Windsor.
+She served as a Temporary Assistant Medical Officer, Maternity and Child Welfare Office in Birmingham, as Obstetrician and Gynaecologist House Surgeon at the Royal Free Hospital, London, House Surgeon, South London Hospital, and Case Officer and House Surgeon at the Ear Nose and Throat Dept., of the King Edward VII Hospital, Windsor.
 In 1924 and 1925 she was living at 15/16 Brunswick Square, Bloomsbury, most likely one of the ladies hostels on the square – Dorothea’s 14 other co-residents were all unmarried women except for Mr and Mrs Fred Brooker, probably the caretakers/wardens (the area is now the modernist residential, shopping and cinema development Brunswick alongside Coram’s Fields).
 At No. 20. the residential Minerva Club, a club, was established by Dr Elizabeth Knight and the Women’s Freedom League in 1920.